 Humanities Commons: https://hcommons.org/members/garyhall/

-I’m a traditionally published historical fiction author (Simon & Schuster UK) with an MA in Creative Writing from the University of Nottingham.
-I’m currently a postgraduate researcher at Coventry University, working towards my PhD: Co-authoring with forgotten voices – applying remix theory to writing historical fiction.
-As the title suggests, I’m particularly interested in how archival texts documenting lived experience can be repurposed into new historical fiction.
-Whilst this is practice research – I’m writing a novel using cut-up methodology as a stepping off point – the process itself necessarily interrogates alternative ways of writing and thinking about how the past is portrayed in a post-digital era.
+Clare Harvey is a traditionally published historical fiction author (Simon & Schuster UK) with an MA in Creative Writing from the University of Nottingham.
+She is currently a postgraduate researcher at Coventry University, working towards her PhD: Co-authoring with forgotten voices – applying remix theory to writing historical fiction.
+As the title suggests, she’s particularly interested in how archival texts documenting lived experience can be repurposed into new historical fiction.
+Whilst this is practice research – Clare is writing a novel using cut-up methodology as a stepping off point – the process itself necessarily interrogates alternative ways of writing and thinking about how the past is portrayed in a post-digital era.

 Website: https://clareharvey.net/